 A clean, smooth, flat, and strong surface is needed to install NewTechWood's products correctly.
 Please check with local building codes before ever installing any type of decking.
 If installation does not occur immediately, NewTechWood's products need to be put on a flat surface at all times.
-Never ever should it be put on a surface that is NOT flat.
+It should NEVER be put on a surface that is NOT flat.